-Lay ministers may be called upon to assist pastors; to supply pulpits when ministers are ill or on vacation; to act as supply pastors; or to do specified ministries as a part of the outreach ministry of their local church or conference.
+Lay ministers shall work under the direction of their senior pastors, conference superintendents, and bishop.
+They may be asked to supply pulpits when ministers are ill or on vacation, act as supply pastors, or do specific acts of ministry as part of the overall ministry of their local church, annual conference, or denomination.